-Today is a historic moment for the millions of people worldwide living with and dying from life-limiting conditions such as cancer, heart disease, HIV and multi-drug resistant TB as the World Health Assembly adopts the first ever resolution to integrate hospice and palliative care services into national health services.
+Friday 23rd May was a historic moment for the millions of people worldwide living with and dying from life-limiting conditions such as cancer, heart disease, HIV and multi-drug resistant TB as the World Health Assembly adopted the first ever resolution to integrate hospice and palliative care services into national health services.

 The resolution, passed at the Executive Board in January, outlines clear recommendations to improve access to and availability of hospice and palliative care.
 These include ensuring palliative care is included in all national health policies and budgets, and in the curricula for health professionals.
 Vitally it also highlights the need for countries to ensure that there is an adequate supply of all essential palliative care medicines for adults and children.